Avocado Balsamic Dressing

 So basically avocados are healthy and amazing and you should probably be eating more of them!
 And there are so many ways to use them beyond avocado toast and guacamole.
 Lately, I’ve been adding avocado slices to my salads (like this detox salad), smoothies and egg scrambles.
-I also love using them as a sub for mayo in tuna or egg salad and making these epic Green Goddess bowls. <—I’ll have to share the recipe for the bowl soon.
+I also love using them as a sub for mayo in tuna or egg salad and making Green Goddess bowls. <—I’ll have to share the recipe for the bowl soon.

 Here lately I’ve also been experimenting with adding avocado to my salad dressings to sub for some of the oil and add a thick, creamy texture.
 This week I made a creamy balsamic dressing that was out of this world.